rustwasm/wasm-bindgen/guide/src/examples/without-a-bundler.md

 [code]: https://github.com/rustwasm/wasm-bindgen/tree/master/examples/without-a-bundler

-This example shows how the `--web` flag can be used load code in a browser directly.
+This example shows how the `--target web` flag can be used load code in a browser directly.
 For this deployment strategy bundlers like Webpack are not required.
 For more information on deployment see the [dedicated documentation][deployment].

-First let's take a look at the code and see how when we're using `--web` we're not actually losing any functionality!
+First let's take a look at the code and see how when we're using `--target web` we're not actually losing any functionality!

 ```rust